JustinDavid2g/Pok-mon-stat-checker-/README.md

 ![image](https://github.com/JustinDavid2g/Pok-mon-stat-checker-/assets/121201630/8f36c506-963e-4885-becf-b4e0a9f21fc5)

 Ensure that the schema definitions in the script match your data structure.
-After this your should be able to upload your tables from BigQuery to Looker and precede with your visualization
+After this your should be able to upload your tables from BigQuery to Looker Studio and precede with your visualization

 ## Data